treojs/idb-request/Readme.md

 [![](https://saucelabs.com/browser-matrix/idb-request.svg)](https://saucelabs.com/u/idb-request)

-[ES2015 `Promise`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) is a nice way to deal with primitives of IndexedDB. `IDBRequest` has `onsuccess` and `onerror` callbacks, which perfectly map to Promise's `resolve` and `reject`.
-The same applies to `IDBTransaction`'s `oncomplete` and `onerror`.
+[Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) is a nice way to deal with primitives of IndexedDB. `IDBRequest` has `onsuccess` and `onerror` callbacks, which perfectly map to Promise's `resolve` and `reject`.
+The same applies to `oncomplete` and `onerror` of `IDBTransaction`.

-**But** if you're going to reuse transactions, you can't do it with `Promise` sugar and need to rely on `onsuccess` callback.
-This problem is well explained in ["Tasks, microtasks, queues and schedules"](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/) article.
+**Note:** if you're going to reuse transactions, you can't do it with `Promise` and need to rely on default callback syntax.
+This issue is well explained in ["Tasks, microtasks, queues and schedules" article](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/).

 ## Installation